Wasserwecken/masterthesis/readme.md

 decade of simulated experiences, enabling our model to learn a rich and versatile repertoire of skills.
 We show that a single pre-trained model can be effectively applied to perform a diverse set of new tasks.

+## GANimator Neural Motion Synthesis from a Single Sequence
+> We present GANimator, a generative model that learns to synthesize novel motions from a single, short motion sequence.
+GANimator generates motions that resemble the core elements of the original motion, while simultaneously synthesizing novel and diverse movements.
+Existing data-driven techniques for motion synthesis require a large motion dataset which contains the desired and specific skeletal structure.
+By contrast, GANimator only requires training on a single motion sequence, enabling novel motion synthesis for a variety of skeletal structures e.g., bipeds, quadropeds, hexapeds, and more.
+Our framework contains a series of generative and adversarial neural networks, each responsible for generating motions in a specific frame rate.
+The framework progressively learns to synthesize motion from random noise, enabling hierarchical control over the generated motion content across varying levels of detail.
+We show a number of applications, including crowd simulation, key-frame editing, style transfer, and interactive control, which all learn from a single input sequence.

+## Real-time Controllable Motion Transition for Characters
+> Real-time in-between motion generation is universally required in games and highly desirable in existing animation pipelines.
+Its core challenge lies in the need to satisfy three critical conditions simultaneously: quality, controllability and speed, which renders any methods that need offline computation
+(or post-processing) or cannot incorporate (often unpredictable) user control undesirable.
+To this end, we propose a new real-time transition method to address the aforementioned challenges.
+Our approach consists of two key

+## Robust Motion In-betweening
+> In this work we present a novel, robust transition generation technique that can serve as a new tool for 3D animators, based on adversarial recurrent neural networks.
+The system synthesizes high-quality motions that use temporally-sparse keyframes as animation constraints.
+This is reminiscent of the job of in-betweening in traditional animation pipelines, in which an animator draws motion frames between provided keyframes.
+We first show that a state-of-the-art motion prediction model cannot be easily converted into a robust transition generator when only adding conditioning information about future keyframes.
+To solve this problem, we then propose two novel additive embedding modifiers that are applied at each timestep to latent representations encoded inside the network’s architecture.
+One modifier is a time-to-arrival embedding that allows variations of the transition length with a single model.
+The other is a scheduled target noise vector that allows the system to be robust to target distortions and to sample different transitions given fixed keyframes.
+To qualitatively evaluate our method, we present a custom MotionBuilder plugin that uses our trained model to perform in-betweening in production scenarios.
+To quantitatively evaluate performance on transitions and generalizations to longer time horizons, we present well-defined in-betweening benchmarks on a subset of the widely used Human3.6M dataset and on LaFAN1, a novel high quality motion capture dataset that is more appropriate for transition generation.
+We are releasing this new dataset along with this work, with accompanying code for reproducing our baseline results.